hudsonperalta/Unslider/readme.md

 	//  Speeds + timing
 	speed: 250,
 	delay: 2000,
-	autoplay: true //  Should the slider autoplay?
+	autoplay: true, //  Should the slider autoplay?
+	easing: 'swing', //  A jQuery easing string (see the Easing plugin for more: http://gsgd.co.uk/sandbox/jquery/easing/)

 	//  Callbacks
 	afterSlide: function() {} //  Called after a slide has occured.